 In 2015 we were very excited to fire up our second biomass boiler to complement the original boiler and extend our non-fossil fuel heating capability via an underground heater main to both the outdoor pool and Oak shower block, saving a further 40,000 litres of oil each year!

-This saves around 350 Tonnes of CO2, further reducing our carbon footprint to 20% of our 2001 level.
+This saves around 350 Tonnes of CO2, further reducing our carbon footprint by 20%.
 The emissions from the burning process are very clean and good for the environment, with the only by-product being a 1% ash residue.
 This ash has a rich content and we will spread this on our grounds as a supplement to fertiliser.

 We think it is important to keep the birds and the bees happy, not only because it is nice to see wildlife whilst on the holiday park, but also because it is important for sustainability.